I’m a neuroscientist by trade. Popular culture would most likely label me ‘logical, detail-oriented and analytical’ (which I am!)

 This popular notion was debunked in 2013 by University of Utah neuroscientists who used brain imaging to show there is NO evidence that people are ‘right-brained’ or ‘left-brained’.

 A team from the University of Utah scanned the brains of 1,011 people between the ages of seven and 29.
 They used a technique called resting-state functional connectivity magnetic resonance imaging (rs-fcMRI)… forget about that mouthful for now.
-The study tested the idea that one half of a person’s brain is more active, more connected and more synchronised than the other.
+The study tested the idea that one half of a person’s brain is more active, connected, and synchronised than the other.

-The team divided each person’s brain into over 7,000 regions and examined each region to see if it showed stronger activity on the left or the right side of the brain.
-They also looked for connections between regions that were more localised (also called ‘lateralised’) to one hemisphere or the other.
+The team divided each person’s brain into over 7,000 regions and examined each region to see if it showed stronger activity on the brain’s left or right side.
+They also looked for connections between more localised regions (also called ‘lateralised’) to one hemisphere or the other.

 …we just don’t see patterns where the whole left-brain network is more connected or the whole right-brain network is more connected in some people.
 It may be that personality types have nothing to do with one hemisphere being more active, stronger, or more connected.